EU executive says Greece can start reforms before election

 The spokeswoman, Annika Breidthardt, told reporters that Commission President Jean-Claude Juncker had expected the move to elections, having been in close contact with both Tsipras and the Greek head of state.
 She declined to be more precise on when Juncker had known about Tsipras's intentions.

 "The Commission respects the decision of Prime Minister Tsipras to go to the polls swiftly," Breidthardt said.
 "For us, this was not a surprise ...
-The Commission considers it important that there is full backing for the stability support programme just signed by Greece.
-Most opposition parties voted in favour of it in the Greek parliament last Friday.
+The Commission considers it important that there is full backing for the stability support program just signed by Greece.
+Most opposition parties voted in favor of it in the Greek parliament last Friday.

 "The next wave of major reforms is expected for October and obviously we will monitor implementation very closely."